HorstBaerbel/GBA-image-tools/README.md

 COLORVALUE is an RGB hex color value, e.g. "AA2345" or "123def".

+### Pruning index values

+There's no way to store regular paletted images with 4-bit indices only, but 4-bit data is needed for 16-color tiles or -sprites.
+When a 256-color paletted image contains only 16 or less colors you can reduce index data to 4-bit values by passing the option ```--prune```.

 ### Shifting index values

 When multiple images, tiled backgrounds or sprites share a palette (e.g. sprite #1 uses colors 0-63, sprite #2 colors 64-127 etc.) index values need to be adjusted when copying.
 You can use the option ```--shift``` to shift index values by an amount N in the conversion process so they can be copied straight to memory: